st0pli/LafTools/docs/en_US/README.md

 - `L` -> Linked
 - `A` -> Asynchronous
-- `F` -> Fantastic
+- `F` -> Functional

-In essence, LafTools is a suite that offers a series of linked, asynchronous, and fantastic toolsets.
+In short, LafTools is a suite that offers a series of linked, asynchronous, and functional toolsets.

 Rest assured, this project will evolve in remarkable and fantastic ways over time.
 This project needs more time, just like wine, gets better with time.